Stev190/alx-system_engineering-devops/0x01-shell_permissions/README.md

-Create a script that changes your ID to betty
+Write a script that set permission